Peppags/CRISPRont-CRISPRofft/README.md

   [scikit-learn](https://scikit-learn.org/stable/)
  * **[Keras](https://keras.io/)**
  * **[Tensorflow](https://tensorflow.google.cn/)**

+## Quickstart Guide:
+To use the light-weight prediction tool run the CRISPR-ONT_predict_simple script and follow the instruction.
+CRISPR-ONT pipeline conveniently works in three modes depending on what input format is available to the user.
+Here we detail each operating mode:

 ## Content
 * **./data/test.csv:** The testing examples with sgRNA sequence and label indicating the on-target cleavage efficacy
 * **./weights/CRISPR-ONT.h5:** The well-trained weights for CRISPR-ONT model